nf-core/website/sites/docs/src/content/docs/usage/configuration/introduction.md

 ### Shared configuration files

-An `includeConfig` statement in the `nextflow.config` file is also used to include custom institutional profiles that have been submitted to the [nf-core config repository](https://github.com/nf-core/configs).
+nf-core pipelines can also load custom institutional profiles that have been submitted to the [nf-core config repository](https://github.com/nf-core/configs).
 At run time, nf-core pipelines will fetch these configuration profiles from the [nf-core config repository](https://github.com/nf-core/configs) and make them available.

 For shared resources such as an HPC cluster, you may consider developing a shared institutional profile.